 You may experience waves of bitterness, discouragement and a sense of failure late winter.
 Try not to take these 'liver' emotions too seriously.
 Instead, these emotions offer an important cue.
 February is the month of liver bitterness.

 February comes at the bitter end of winter, the time of ashes.
 The natural environment offers slim pickings this time of year and the pantry is nearly bare.
 Early spring is the hardest month for animals in the wild.
-Anxiously awaiting the hope and promise of spring, lovers will make a last ditch effort on Valentine's Day to resurrect the dying embers of affection.

 Blood remains stagnant due to cold temperatures.
 However, the body is already releasing fats in preparation for spring.
 The result is stagnation and congestion of the liver & gall bladder.
 Many people will experience a gall bladder attack in early spring.
 Liver congestion (aggravating Kapha) creates suppression of emotions.
 February is the most likely month of liver congestion.